AREEBKHAN3306/AREEBKHAN3306/README.md

 ## Hi there!
 I am Areeb Khan👋 Welcome to my GitHub Profile

-I am a student at the **University of Oklahoma**, currently pursuing a **B.S. in Information Science and Technology**.
+I am a student at the **University of Oklahoma**, currently pursuing a Bachelors defree in **Information Science and Technology**.
 I am passionate about **data analytics, database systems, and information retrieval**.
-With a strong academic background, I have maintained a **4.0 GPA** and actively work on projects related to **database management, web development, and analytics**.
+With a strong academic background, I have actively work on projects related to **database management, web development, and analytics**.

 I have hands-on experience with **MySQL, R, and web technologies (HTML, CSS, JavaScript)**.
 My interests also extend to **sports analytics**, where I analyze data-driven insights to improve team performance.